readingcapital/readingcapital.github.io/volume-1/index.md

 With the use of *big machinery* capital emancipates itself from the limits of individual skill and the human body.
-Tools are revolutionised and turn into a modern system of machinery where human "hands" only help.
+Tools are revolutionised and turn into a modern system of machinery where human "hands" only support it.
 The conditions and form of labour is dictated to the work by the objective existence in the machinery.
-The tool dictates the worker how to work.
+The tool dictates the worker how to work — the machine applies the worker.

 The machine replaces the worker who operates single tools, replacement of human strength by forces of nature.